gohugoio/hugo/content/en/content-management/multilingual.md

 {{< new-in "0.112.0" >}}

 In version `0.112.0` of Hugo we did a major we consolidated all configuration options, but also improved how the languages and their params gets merged with the main configuration.
-But while testing this on Hugo sites out there, we got some error reports.
+But while testing this on Hugo sites out there, we got some error reports, and reverted some of the changes in favour of deprecation warnings:

 1. `site.Language.Params` is deprecated.
 Use `site.Params` directly.
-1. The `params` sections on site and language is the only place to put custom user parameters, and `site.Params` will only contain these user defined parameters (see example below).
+1. Adding custom params to the top level language config is deprecated, add all of these below `[params]`, see `color` in the example below.

 ```toml
 title = "My blog"